-Once the license key is enabled, you can join a cluster using Add a Node to an Existing Cluster - Reset to Factory Defaults on page 634.
-Also refer to How to Use Jump-Start Configuration on GigaVUE TA Series Nodes on page 626.
+Once the license key is enabled, you can join a cluster using Add a Node to an Existing Cluster - Reset to Factory Defaults.
+Also refer to How to Use Jump-Start Configuration on GigaVUE TA Series Nodes.

 After the Advanced Features Licenses have been installed locally on the GigaVUE-TA1, and the GigaVUE-TA1 joins the cluster, install the GigaVUE-TA1s Advanced Features License again, this time on the master node.